JosephJames01/JosephJames01/README.md

 ## 🌱 What I'm Working On

 - Building smarter embedded systems for robotics and IoT such as a highly accurate wireless sprint timing system (V2 on the way)
+- Building modern apps with React
 - Experimenting with AI-powered applications and custom models
 - Developing web sites with modern UI frameworks
 - Applying Agile and Scrum principles to streamline project delivery